breadtubetv/breadtubetv/CONTRIBUTING.md

 [The Issues](https://github.com/breadtubetv/breadtubetv/issues) section is a great place to add ideas about expanding the platform

-You can also visit the website to find our Discord and other platforms and reach out to them.
+You can also visit [BreadTube.tv](https://breadtube.tv) to find other platforms where this content is being distributed.

 ## Development